You're not imagining it.Something's stuck.

 If yours isn't here, email me directly and I'll answer it straight.

 Two reasons.
 First, it means the day is genuinely useful.
 I come prepared, read your setup beforehand, and deliver a real written plan, not a sales pitch.
-Second, it filters out tyre-kickers, the people who want a free hour to pick a senior brain. £750 is enough to keep this serious on both sides.
+Second, it filters out tyre-kickers, the people who want a free hour to pick a senior brain.
+At £1,500 it stays serious on both sides, and the plan is yours to keep whatever you decide next.

 Often yes, just in a different way.
 We're happy pairing with in-house devs, upskilling them on AI and modern patterns, and leaving them stronger than we found them.
 We're not trying to replace your team, we're trying to make them faster.

 No. Most clients come to us with a frustration, not a spec.
-The discovery day is where we turn 'something's wrong' into 'here's what we'd do about it.'
+The assessment is where we turn 'something's wrong' into 'here's what we'd do about it.'

 Some of it.
 Plenty of it isn't.
 The useful question isn't 'should we use AI'; it's 'where would it save us 20% of a specific job, safely and auditably.'
 Usually the answer is one or two places, not fifty.